-Contributions to HSAs, up to prescribed limits, are deducted from an individual's gross income.
-For calendar year 2020, the contribution limits are \$3550 for individual coverage and \$7100 for family coverage.
-For individuals over age 55, an additional \$1000 in "catch-up" contributions may be deposited in an HSA and deducted from gross income.
+Contributions to HSAs, up to prescribed limits, are deducted from an individual's gross income (unless the individual enrolls in Medicare).
+For calendar year 2020, the contribution limits are \$3550 for individual coverage and \$7100 for family coverage.16 For individuals over age 55, an additional \$1000 in "catch-up" contributions may be deposited in an HSA and deducted from gross income.
 The Code does not place any limitations on who may contribute to an individual's eligible HSA.
 As a common example, many employers contribute to their employees' HSAs where the employees are enrolled in an HDHP offered under the employers' group health plan.

-Just as contributions to HSAs are deductible from gross income, distributions from HSAs are also tax-free, so long as the distribution is used exclusively for paying qualified medical expenses of an account beneficiary.
-As an exception, the Code also provides that all distributions (even for non-qualified expenses) are tax-free if the beneficiary is disabled or eligible to enroll in Medicare.
-HSAs offer a third benefit as well, in that any interest or other earnings that accumulate to the account are also tax exempt.
-In addition, HSAs are portable and balances remain accessible to the account holder even after an account holder changes health plans.
+Just as contributions to HSAs are deductible from gross income, distributions from HSAs are also tax-free, so long as the distribution is used exclusively for paying qualified medical expenses of an account beneficiary.17 As an exception, the Code provides that all distributions (even for non-qualified expenses) are tax-free if the beneficiary is disabled or eligible to enroll in Medicare.
 In this way, HSAs can be an attractive tool for individuals who wish to build a savings fund to pay for their medical care, or to pay other expenses after they become eligible for Medicare coverage.